Azure/Mission-Critical/docs/design-methodology/Networking.md

     - This will ensure traffic flows through Azure Front Door at a service level, but header based filtering will still be required to ensure the use of a particular Front Door instance and to also mitigate 'IP spoofing' security risks.
   - Public internet traffic should be disabled on RDP and SSH ports across all applicable NSGs.

+- Decide between Azure CNI and Kubenet at deployment time based on requirements and capabilities like the amount of IP addresses consumed, the connectivity requirements of the application, and other aspects.
+  - For example, if the application requires a high amount of IP addresses, consider using Kubenet.

 - Enable [Network Policy](https://docs.microsoft.com/azure/aks/use-network-policies) for Azure Kubernetes Service at deployment time.
   - The Network Policy feature in Kubernetes should be used to define rules for ingress and egress traffic between pods in a cluster.
     - Define granular Network Policies to restrict and limit cross-pod communication.
   - Prioritize the use of _Calico Network Policies_ because it provides a richer feature set with broader community adoption and support.

 ---